tkvarma-tw/GatlingJavaDemo/README.md

 # branch-2. -- Added gatling script for 10 ramp users and 1 user at once for Demo app
 # branch-3. -- Added gatling script for API for CRUD operation with simulation assertions
 # branch-4. -- Added the feeder which generates random string in Post Call for ReqRes.in
+# branch-5. -- Added test case to include CSV feeder in the Post call for Login Successful in reqres application